-The Basic Plan establishes the legal and organizational basis for emergency operations in all three governments to effectively respond to and recover from all-hazards and emergency situations.
+The Basic Plan establishes the legal and organizational basis for emergency operations coordinated within all three (local, state & federal) governments to effectively respond to and recover from all-hazards and emergency situations.

-The Emergency Support Functions group resources and capabilities into functional areas to serve as the primary mechanisms for providing assistance at the operational level.
+The Emergency Support Functions group resources capabilities into functional areas to serve as the primary mechanisms for providing assistance at the operational level.
 The ESF structure results in improved effectiveness and efficiency in mitigation, preparedness, response, and recovery operations.

-The Support Annexes describes the framework through which local departments and agencies, the private sector, volunteer organizations, and nongovernmental organizations coordinate and execute the common functional processes and administrative requirements necessary to ensure efficient incident management.
+The Support Annexes describe the framework through which local departments and agencies, the private sector, volunteer organizations, and nongovernmental organizations coordinate and execute the common functional processes and administrative requirements necessary to ensure efficient incident management.
 The actions described in the Support Annexes are not limited to particular types of events but are overarching in nature and applicable to nearly every type of incident.
 In addition, they may support several ESFs.

-In addition to the Executive Summary, included in the Basic Plan is a resolution of adoption from each governing body.
-The purposes of these resolutions are two-fold.
-First, it serves as the format for formal adoption of the Emergency Operations Plan.
-Second, it charges and authorizes the Director or his/her designee with the responsibility of maintaining this plan over the next four (4) years, when it will once again come before all three governing bodies for adoption.
+In addition to the Executive Summary, included in the Basic Plan is a resolution of adoption from each governing body participating in this plan.
+The purpose of these resolutions are two-fold.
+First, they demonstrate the formal adoption of the Emergency Operations Plan.
+Second, they authorize the Public Safety Director or his/her designee with the responsibility of maintaining this plan over the next four (4) years, when it will once again come before all the governing bodies for re-authorization.